LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/meta_non_terminal_1.rst.txt

 Declares meta-non-terminals, i.e., non-terminals that have arguments that will be called as non-terminals (or grammar rule bodies).
-An argument may also be a :term:`closure` instead of a goal if the non-terminal uses the :ref:`methods_call_1` Logtalk built-in methods to construct and call the actual non-terminal from the closure and the additional arguments.
+An argument may also be a :term:`closure` instead of a goal if the non-terminal uses the :ref:`methods_call_1` built-in methods to construct and call the actual non-terminal from the closure and the additional arguments or the :ref:`methods_phrase_1` built-in method.

 Meta-arguments which are non-terminals are represented by the integer ``0``.
 Meta-arguments which are closures are represented by a positive